-The project uses an open-source approach on all aspects of the project:
+The project uses an open source/open data approach on all aspects of the backend platform: